Back From the Dead Red

 One of our favorite pirates, and the one to whom we dedicate this coffee, was Jacquotte Delahaye, a French/Haitian woman with flaming red hair who could buckle the swash of any man.
 While there were many other women pirates (and it's believed she was the good friend of at least one of them, Anne Dieu-Le-Veut) she did not hide her womanhood.
 Both she and Anne did their pirating as proud, bad-ass women.

 Jacquotte did have to go undercover for a while after an expedition went sour.
 She faked her own death and moved around disguised as a man until she could get another ship and crew together.
-It was then she earned the moniker “Back From the Dead Red,” and she continued her career as the leader of eventually hundreds of pirates.
+It was then she earned the moniker “Back From the Dead Red."
+She continued her career as the leader of eventually hundreds of pirates.
 She died defending the small Caribbean island where she and her crew established a true Democracy, a “Freebooter Republic,” where everyone had an equal say and an equal share of the booty.

 Pirates were literal killers, but they did achieve a truly democratic society and a freedom to which we should aspire.
 It is interesting to compare it to today's plundering of the toil of the masses.

 The coffee is an organic, whole-bean French roast and will see you through any task at hand.
 Get enough to share in equal measure with your whole crew.
 It's the Pirate Way.